 The kamishibai system creates a rhythm of regular process checking that naturally fuels long-term growth (Kaizen).
 By consistently identifying gaps and opportunities, you're building daily habits that compound into significant improvements.

 Each audit becomes a building block in your continuous improvement journey, creating momentum that drives sustained operational excellence.
+This kind of systematic approach is one of the core benefits of kanban in manufacturing — visual systems that drive incremental, compounding gains.

 Creating your first kamishibai board is easier than you might think.
 Follow these five steps to build a system that works brilliantly for your team.

 First, ask your team: "What processes must go right every time to ensure safety, quality, and efficiency?"
 Focus on the vital few rather than trying to audit everything at once.

 Successful implementations target high-risk or frequently changing processes.
 Look for areas where small deviations can cause significant downstream impacts, such as:

 Aim to identify 3-5 critical checks to start.
 This focused approach builds confidence before you expand.